Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Cloud Use Overview

-Note that the uptick of Microsoft-related cloud infrastructure use for German universities in \lastdate relates to names like \verb+(lync)autodiscover.example.com+ pointing to Microsoft Azure addresses occurring.
-Without this increase, Germany was at at least 24 (29.63\%) of institutions using public cloud infrastructure in November 2020.
-We conjecture, also see \Fref{sec:zoom}, that this connects to the wider introduction of Microsoft Office 365, or activation of new features in an existing MS Teams installation (the specific name is a necessary condition for using Skype-for-Business use, but \emph{may} also occur for an Office365 or Microsoft Teams deployment).
-See, for example, an announcement of the Ruhr University in Bochum~\cite{rub2020o365}.
+Note that the uptick of Microsoft-related infrastructure in Germany in December 2020 relates to the occurrence of names like \verb+(lync)autodiscover.example.com+ that point to Microsoft Azure addresses.
+Without this increase, we observed at least 24 (29.63\%) of institutions in Germany using public cloud infrastructure in November 2020.
+We conjecture (also see \S\ref{sec:zoom}), that this connects to the wider introduction of Microsoft Office 365, or activation of new features in an existing MS Teams installation (the specific name is a necessary condition for using Skype-for-Business use, but \emph{may} also occur for an Office365 or Teams deployment).
+See, for example, an announcement of the Ruhr University Bochum~\cite{rub2020o365}.

 In general, we find that cloud infrastructure dependence across all sampled countries is on the rise.
-However, in the Netherlands, the \us, the THE Top100, and the \uk, we find that this increase occurs on a high level, i.e., especially \us, \uk, Dutch, and THE Top100 universities already frequently used cloud infrastructure before the start of our measurement period on January 2015.
-Nevertheless, we do find an increase in the number of cloud providers used for these countries.
+However, in the Netherlands, the \us, the THE Top100, and the \uk, we find this increase from a high level, i.e., \us, \uk, Dutch, and THE Top100 universities already frequently used cloud infrastructure before January 2015.
+Still, we find an increase in cloud usage for these countries.

 We note that we \emph{do not} find a `pandemic effect'~\cite{feldmann2020lockdown} in the use of cloud infrastructure across institutions.
-Instead, the migration of higher education seems to be an ongoing process that started more than five years ago.
+Instead, the migration of higher education to the cloud seems to be an ongoing process that started more than five years ago.
 Furthermore, we find that the use of cloud resources fundamentally differs between countries.
-We revisit this pattern in our discussion in \Fref{sec:discussion}, as we can observe similar effects for other facets of cloud infrastructure as well.
+We revisit this pattern in \S\ref{sec:discussion}, as we can observe similar effects for other cloud infrastructures as well.